 As the main north-flowing river in northeast Africa, the Nile is about 4,132 miles (6,650 km) long and has a drainage basin of around 1,293,000 square miles (3,349,000 square kilometers).
 The Nile Basin includes parts of Burundi, Rwanda, Uganda, the Democratic Republic of Congo, Kenya, South Sudan, Sudan, Ethiopia, and the cultivated areas of Egypt.
 The most distant source of the Nile is the Kagera River in Burundi.

-Interestingly, the Nile flows through Murchison Falls National Park, which covers about 4,000 square kilometers.
-It divides the park into two parts: the northern and southern sectors, creating a very clear and important landmark.
+The Nile flows through Murchison Falls National Park, which covers about 4,000 square kilometers.
+It divides the park into two parts, the northern and southern sectors, creating a clear and important landmark that shapes how the park is explored.

-The river supports different aquatic life, including the giant Nile crocodile, hippopotamus, and many water birds.
+The river supports different aquatic life, including the giant Nile crocodile, hippopotamus, and many water birds, all of which draw visitors to the riverbanks during game drives and boat cruises.

 - Sport fishing on the Albert Nile